 Please tell us a little bit about yourself and how you ended up working for ROSGONKI.

 I became the CEO of the company on the day it was founded – December 1, 2017.
 Our team began working on this huge and important project in 2016.
 As Steve Jobs once said, there’s only one way to undertake such big tasks: to fall in love with it.
 So ROSGONKI was the logical continuation of my long-time hobby, i.e. motorsport.
 Although I’m actually an economist by training (I have an economics degree from the University of Edinburgh), as a kid I did racing, went to karting school and even worked as a mechanic for quite some time at Uspensky Rally Technics, which gave me an invaluable experience in the world of racing.
-At the start of this year I also took part in the Africa Eco Race, a 14-day marathon that was absolutely exhausting for the entire team but, at the same time, a great test of our toughness.
+Last year I also took part in the Africa Eco Race, a 14-day marathon that was absolutely exhausting for the entire team but, at the same time, a great test of our toughness.

 What are your day-to-day responsibilities now that ROSGONKI have taken over the Russian Grand Prix?